Computing secure key rates for quantum key distribution with untrusted devices: Introduction

-Here, we solve this problem with a universal computational toolbox that directly bounds the von Neumann entropy using the complete measurement statistics of a device-independent cryptographic protocol.
-As such, our method not only applies to QKD, but also to some other DI cryptographic tasks such as randomness expansion~\cite{acin2016certified,pironio2010random,colbeckThesis,liu19,shalm19}.
+Here, we approach this problem with a universal computational toolbox that directly bounds the von Neumann entropy using the complete measurement statistics of a device-independent cryptographic protocol.
+Given this, our method not only applies to QKD, but also to some other DI cryptographic tasks such as randomness expansion~\cite{acin2016certified,pironio2010random,colbeckThesis,liu19,shalm19}.
 Importantly, this computational approach liberates the scope of device-independent cryptography to more complex scenarios, which could prove useful in analyzing the security of non-standard protocols which are known to be more robust against noise and loss~\cite{vertesi2010closing,froissart1981,sliwa2003,collins2004,gisin2009}, as well as multipartite protocols~\cite{ribeiro2018}.

-The main mechanism of our toolbox is a technique for estimating the \emph{entropy production} of a quantum channel acting on an unknown state under algebraic constraints. {Entropy production} \cite{davidlandauer,jarzynski,hendrik,clausius,bekenstein} {is a fundamental concept traditionally used to study non-equilibrium thermodynamical processes, but here we show that it has an intrinsic connection to quantum cryptography as well.} The simplest way to understand entropy production is to view it as the amount of entropy introduced to a system after performing some action on it.
-For instance, in the case of projective measurement, the entropy production is the entropy difference between the final post-measurement system and the initial system.
-We refer the interested reader to the Supplement~\cite{SM} for more details.
+The main mechanism of our toolbox is a technique for estimating the \emph{entropy production} of a quantum channel acting on an unknown state under algebraic constraints. {Entropy production} \cite{davidlandauer,jarzynski,clausius,bekenstein} {is a fundamental concept traditionally used to study non-equilibrium thermodynamical processes, but here we show that it has an intrinsic connection to quantum cryptography as well.} The simplest way to understand entropy production is to view it as the amount of entropy introduced to a system after performing some action on it.
+For instance, in the case of projective measurement, the entropy production is the entropy difference between the post-measurement system and the initial system.

-Our toolbox bounds this entropy production via a (non-commutative) polynomial optimization performed over the measurement operators in the protocol.
+Our toolbox bounds this entropy production via a (non-commutative) polynomial optimization over the measurement operators in the protocol.
 This can be evaluated using the SDPs in the the Navascu{\'e}s-Pironio-Ac{\'\i}n (NPA) hierarchy~\cite{npa}.
-In this sense, switching from DI to {1sDI} or DD scenarios translates to adding more constraints on the SDPs and hence stricter bounds on the eventual secret key rates.
+In this context, switching from DI to {1sDI} or DD scenarios translates to adding more constraints on the SDPs and thus higher values for the final secret key rates.
+We present the key ideas used to derive this bound in the Methods section, and more specific details in Sec.~I--III of the Supplement.

+(After release of this preprint, other approaches to solve the same optimization problem were separately developed in~\cite{brown21,brown21optimal}, with the technique in the latter yielding arbitrarily tight bounds in principle.
+We refer the interested reader to those works for comparisons and further details.)